LauraCuellarCa/Battleships_ADS/FunctionsExplained.md

 1. **`create_grid(canvas, cell_size):`**
    - Creates a grid on the given canvas with specified cell size.
+   - It iteratively draws lines using a for-loop, so therefore the time complexity of this function is O(n), where n is the number of cells in one dimension of the grid.

 2. **`is_valid_placement(ship_length, start_row, start_col, direction, board):`**
    - Checks if a ship can be placed at the specified location on the board.